TheMelodyOfCode/REACT--E-Commerce-Lebowski-Pub/README.md

 #### VPN - Proxy (possible error)
 > In case you get the following Error:
-> Invalid options object.
-Dev Server has been initialized using an options object that does not match the API schema.
+ - Invalid options object.
+ - Dev Server has been initialized using an options object that does not match the API schema.
  - options.allowedHosts[0] should be a non-empty string.
-> make sure to turn your proxy or vpn off
+> make sure to turn off proxy or vpn if you have one